Torsitano/firehol-scan/README.md

 # Firehol Scanner

-This repository contains IaC and TypeScript code to deploy a near-realtime VPC Flow Logs scanner.
+This repository contains IaC and TypeScript code to deploy a near-real time VPC Flow Logs scanner.
 AWS recently released the ability to send [VPC Flow Logs directly to Kinesis](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-amazon-vpc-flow-logs-kinesis-data-firehose/), so this project was an exploration into that feature as well as an opportunity to get some more exposure to Kinesis Firehose.

 ## Architecture